-

 |

-for Mediterranean but ground echelon was diverted
+Mediterranean but ground echelon was diverted to

-codes ZF- |
+ZF- |

 Please